fbriere/mpv-scripts/doc/tree-profiles.md

 only the plain `${NAME}` form is supported.)

-## SUB-PATHS FEATURE

-This script can also automatically add a `sub-file-paths` (formerly `sub-paths`) entry referring to a directory structure mirroring that of the media files.

-In other words, suppose your external subtitles are arranged thusly:

-    /nas/
-        subtitles/
-            Fullmetal Alchemist/
-                Season 1/
-                    Fullmetal Alchemist S01E01.ass
-                    ...

-After setting the `sub-paths-dir` script option to `/nas/subtitles`, the appropriate directory will automatically be appended to the `sub-file-paths` option for every file under */media/anime*.

-You can set this option globally, by adding it to *~/.config/mpv/lua-settings/tree_profiles.conf*:

-    sub-paths-dir=/nas/subtitles

-You can also set it on the command-line (or in regular configuration files) with the `script-opts` option:

-    --script-opts=tree_profiles-sub-paths-dir=/nas/subtitles

 ## ADDITIONAL FEATURES

 Options set in a profile applied by this script will only take effect